Anello-Photonics/docs-A1/getting_started.rst

 ** Congratulations!!! **
 You have completed the initial setup and verification of the Anello A-1.
-Prior to installing the A-1 to the vehicle, you may want to confirm additional set up items such as Mounting/Orientation, RTK, etc.
+Prior to installing the A-1 to the vehicle, you may want to confirm additional set up items such as Mounting/Orientation, NTRIP, etc.

 .. note::
-    You may need to adjust firewall settings on your computer to ensure that the ports you have selected are open for traffic.
+    You may need to adjust firewall settings on your computer to ensure that the UDP ports you have selected are open for traffic.
 Windows will automatically prompt a warning as shown in image below.